Ximi1970/systray-x/README.md

 Please use the Mozilla binary:
 https://www.thunderbird.net/en-US/ or https://archive.mozilla.org/pub/thunderbird/releases/

-The Fedora version repository will not work correctly.
+The version from the Fedora repository will not work correctly.
 Known issues:
-- no unread mail count, Webextension API: messages, query not working.
+- no unread mail count, Webextension API: messages, query() not working.

 #### 32